Looking for trivia books filled with fun facts and trivia questions and answers? Answers to Questions You've Never Asked will entertain you for hours

 Women hold up half the sky and, most days, do even more of the heavy lifting including childbearing and child-rearing.
 (All after a long day at the office.)
 Women have always been strong- true heroes, oftentimes unacknowledged.
 As we shake off the last traces of a major patriarchal hangover, women are coming into their own.
 In the 21st Century, all women can fully embrace their fiery fempower and celebrate their no-holds-barred individuality.
 From the foremothers who blazed trails and broke barriers, to today's women warriors from sports, science, cyberspace, city hall, the lecture hall, and the silver screen, The Book of Awesome Women paints 200 portraits of powerful and inspiring role models for women and girls poised for the future.
 The amazing women inside include: Dian Fossey, Martina Navratilova, Sojourner Truth, Indira Ghandi, Aretha Franklin, Margaret Mead, Coretta Scott King, Georgia O'Keeffe, Jackie Joyner-Kersee, Joan Baez, Eleanor Roosevelt, Coco Chanel, Anita Hill, Nobel Peace Prize winner, Wangari Maathai, and many more.
 Now is the time to acknowledge the greatness of women!

-Upon awarding the prestigious Herblock Prize to Jim Morin in 2007, Harry Katz, the Herb Block Foundation curator, praised this two-time Pulitzer Prize winner for his "impressive, unrelenting barrage of cartoons and caricatures displaying artistry, courage and conviction."
+Editorial cartoons from a gifted artist: Upon awarding the prestigious Herblock Prize to Jim Morin in 2007, Harry Katz, the Herb Block Foundation curator, praised this two-time Pulitzer Prize winner for his "impressive, unrelenting barrage of cartoons and caricatures displaying artistry, courage and conviction."
 Morin should also be praised for his wit and timely wry sense of humor, which has been a staple of the Miami Herald since 1978.
-Cartoons From Florida Man is a collection of some of the best creations by this gifted artist and commentator on our times.
+Jim Morin's World: 40 Years Of Social Commentary From A Pulitzer Prize Winner Cartoonist is a collection of some of the best cartoons by this gifted artist and commentator on our times.

 He towered over his Caribbean island for nearly five decades, a shaggy-bearded figure in combat fatigues whose long shadow spread across Latin America and the world.
 Few fired the hearts of the world’s restless youth as Castro did when he was young, and few seemed so irrelevant as Castro when he was old — the last Communist, railing on the empty, decrepit street corner that Cuba became under his rule.
 Fidel Castro: Life and Death of a Dictator follows key events that impacted the Caribbean island, its people, and the world during the tumultuous reign of this controversial dictator.